Water filters: An overview

 A chemical element and a powerful disinfectant that is commonly used in municipal water treatment plants and swimming pools to kill bacteria and other harmful microorganisms, chlorine has a noticeable taste and odor.

-A naturally occurring mineral, fluoride is commonly used for preventing tooth decay.
+A naturally occurring mineral, fluoride is used for preventing tooth decay but has been linked to negative health effects.

 Iron is a natural element that is critical to the healthy and wellbeing of humans, plants and animals.
 It's used to create one of the most important types of metal.
 Rust is a type of corrosion and it's the result of iron coming into contact with moisture or air.